pyprg/dssex/README.md

 object additionally provides a method for calculating the residual node current which can be used to evaluate the quality of the obtained estimation and power flow calculation results.

+## Volt-Var-Control (VVC)

+Features added for studying of Volt-Var-Control (VVC) problems:

+    * discrete decision variables
+    * decision variables for tap positions
+    * minimum and maximum limits for absolute voltages at nodes
+    * expressions for power losses of branches used in objective function